Baglee History, Family Crest & Coats of Arms

 While the surname probably originated in Shropshire, we must look to Cheshire to find the earliest records.
 The family was Lords of the Manor of Baggiley and held a family seat there from ancient times.
 Baguley Hall near Manchester was built in the 14th century by Sir William de Baguley, or possibly by one of his sons.
 It may have replaced an 11th or 12th century structure. "[Baguley in Cheshire] was at an early period the property of the Baguleys, whose heiress brought it to the Leghs; the latter sold it."

-Important Dates for the Baglee family
+Early History of the Baglee family

 This web page shows only a small excerpt of our Baglee research.
 Another 164 words (12 lines of text) covering the years 1260, 1327, 1382, 1379, 1220, 1674, 1654 and 1654 are included under the topic Early Baglee History in all our PDF Extended History products and printed products wherever possible.